ideonella/ideonella.github.io/secrets.md

 ![Picture of a girl relaxing in an office chair watching a computer screen.](/assets/images/chair-girl.png)

-design by ViperXTR. color by AquaCTeal. used without permission.
+Design by ViperXTR.
+Color by AquaCTeal.
+Used without permission.